sparkfun/Qwiic_GRIDEye/README.md

 [*SparkFun Grid-EYE Infrared Array Breakout - AMG8833 (Qwiic) (SEN-14607)*](https://www.sparkfun.com/products/14607)

 The GridEYE from Panasonic is a 8 by 8 thermopile array.
 This means you have an array of 64 pixels each capable of detecting temperature remotely.
 It’s like having thermal camera (or Predator’s vision) just in really low resolution.
-The SparkX Grid-EYE Qwiic carrier board utilizes the high performance, high gain 3.3V AMG88 sensor.
+The SparkFun Grid-EYE Qwiic carrier board utilizes the high performance, high gain 3.3V AMG88 sensor.
 Do not hook 5V to this beast!
 Better yet, use the Qwiic system - it makes it much easier and quicker to get started.

-The SparkX carrier board incorporates all the needed passive components as well as a jumper to change the I2C address and a jumper to remove the pull up resistors if needed.
+The SparkFun carrier board incorporates all the needed passive components as well as a jumper to change the I2C address and a jumper to remove the pull up resistors if needed.

 Repository Contents
 -------------------